Christian-Me/homie-firmware/readme.md

 As handy as all the great frameworks like ESPEasy, Tasmota ... sooner or later I had issues with some details.
 As I use the homie convention for my communication via MQTT the choices are limited too.
 After several single task projects I decided to start with a new approach collecting all the bits and pieces into my own modular firmware.

+## get started.

+### create your on project

+- create your project in `platformio.ini` with a unique `build_flag`
+- add your project into `projects.h` and include your `device-yours.h` file
+- edit your `device-yours.h` file.
+Here is where all your device specific things should happen.
+Take a look into `device-testbench.h` for reference

 ## platforms

 - [X] ESP8266 (minimum 1MB flash)